-- The type and quality of materials Materials of local distinctiveness such as local stone and compatible brick should be used - Level and fine grain of detail - Scale and height of buildings in the area including number of storeys - Plot widths - Level of enclosure - Specific details such as chimneys, doors and windows including the vertical orientation of windows - Rhythms of building elements such as doors and windows established through repetition in the streetscape - Lines established by buildings such as on roofs, eaves, levels of windows, boundaries and where buildings meet back of pavement - Key views e.g. of Moors and fields and key buildings such as the church including views from and of the village and to and from the surrounding moors and fields - The contribution that greenery can make to enhancing an area in particular creating a visual link to the Moors and fields beyond - Quality of public realm - Boundary Treatments such as walls, fences, hedgerows and Gates - Layout including block structure, alleys, whether houses backing onto fields or other houses, open spaces and their relationship with buildings, gaps between buildings and natural surveillance. - Impact on Landscape including the separations of settlements and biodiversity
+- The type and quality of materials Materials of local distinctiveness such as local stone and compatible brick should be used - Level and fine grain of detail - Scale and height of buildings in the area including number of storeys - Plot widths - Level of enclosure - Specific details such as chimneys, doors and windows including the vertical orientation of windows - Rhythms of building elements such as doors and windows established through repetition in the streetscape - Lines established by buildings such as on roofs, eaves, levels of windows, boundaries and where buildings meet back of pavement - Key views e.g. of Moors and fields and key buildings such as the church including views from and of the village and to and from the surrounding moors and fields - The contribution that greenery can make to enhancing an area in particular creating a visual link to the Moors and fields beyond - Quality of public realm - Boundary Treatments such as walls, fences, hedgerows and Gates - Layout including block structure, alleys, whether houses backing onto fields or other houses, open spaces and their relationship with buildings, gaps between buildings and natural surveillance. - Impact on Landscape including the separations of settlements and biodiversity - Provisions of adequate bin storage designed so as to enable bins to be kept out of sight of the street on non-collection days and are in keeping with the character of the area.

-The Character Assessment should be referred to for further explanation of the above and when interpreting Part 1 policies ENV 8 and ENV9 with respect to character.
-With respect to biodiversity the Character Assessment should be used to help inform any green infrastructure proposals to meet Part 1 Policy ENV1 Protecting and Enhancing Our Natural and Historic Environments but the Character Assessment should be supplemented by more site-specific assessment.
+The Character Assessment should be referred to for further explanation of the above and when interpreting Part 1 policies ENV 1 and ENV2 with respect to character.
+With respect to biodiversity, Pendle Council's Green Infrastructure Strategy, 2019 and the Kelbrook and Sough Character Assessment should be used to help inform any green infrastructure proposals to meet Part 1 Policy ENV1 Protecting and Enhancing Our Natural and Historic Environments but these should be supplemented by more site-specific assessment.